codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a pig and a pineapple?
-A porky pine
+Which side of the chicken has more feathers?
+The outside.

 ## Daily Trivia

-The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. HD Graphics 500
+ 1. Secret sharing scheme
- 2. HD Graphics 700
+ 2. Stream cipher
- 3. HD Graphics 7000
+ 3. Asymmetric encryption
- 4. HD Graphics 600
+ 4. Hashing algorithm

 <details>
   <summary>Answer</summary>
-  HD Graphics 500
+  Secret sharing scheme
 </details>